SXU Makes Big New Year's Resolutions

 "My New Year's resolution aligns with our core value of Learning for Life, as it is to pursue my Ph.D. in instructional technology from Indiana University," said Molly Caldera, Graphic Instructional Designer and LMS Administrator for CIDAT.

 "My resolution aligns with the core value of Service.
 I intend to participate in more of the volunteer opportunities that SXU offers.
 I will be participating in the Spring Break Service Trip and intend to volunteer more often with Service Club and Pals for Change.
-I believe helping others will allow me to gain a better sense of gratitude," said Catherine Finn, a marketing and management major, vice president of Graham School of Management (GSM) Student Advisory Council and treasure of the Women Entering Business Organization.
+I believe helping others will allow me to gain a better sense of gratitude," said Catherine Finn, a marketing and management major, vice president of Graham School of Management (GSM) Student Advisory Council and treasurer of the Women Entering Business Organization.

 "This year, my resolution is to promote Service Excellence to a broader SXU audience through workshops and personal experiences," said Rola Othman, director of Client Services for Information Technology and adjunct faculty.